fungjoanne/READMETemplate/Template-README.md

 - {Link to other relevant support information}

 ### Tests
-{}
+{This section is optional.
+Add relevant tests here.}

 ## Additional documentation
-{Include links and brief descriptions for more resources}
+{Include links and brief descriptions to additional documentation.
+Examples provided in README template guide.}

 More information can be found:
+- Reference link 1
+- Reference link 2
-- Website
+- Reference link 3...
-- Twitter handle(s) of project/project owner(s)
-- Relevant examples
-- Next steps
-- Features planned
-- Known bugs
-- Documentation files
-- Man page
-- Help command(s)

 ## How to get help
-{Include links and brief descriptions for support resources}
+{Include links and brief descriptions for support resources.
+Examples provided in README template guide.}

-- Google group/mailing list
-- Email address(es)
-- IRC, Slack, or Discord channels
-- Bug trackers
-- Other support resources (such as Stack Overflow tags)
+- Reference link 1
+- Reference link 2
+- Reference link 3...

 ## Contributing guidelines
 {Include a link to your contributing guide here.
 If you do not have a contributing guide, incorporate the information in the README}.